python-poetry/poetry/docs/cli.md

 ### Options

 * `--format (-f)`: Limit the format to either `wheel` or `sdist`.
+* `--local-version (-l)`: Add or replace a local version label to the build.
 * `--output (-o)`: Set output directory for build artifacts.
 Default is `dist`.

+{{% note %}}
+When using `--local-version`, the identifier must be [PEP 440](https://peps.python.org/pep-0440/#local-version-identifiers) compliant.
+This is useful for adding build numbers, platform specificities etc. for private packages.
+{{% /note %}}

+{{% warning %}}
+Local version identifiers SHOULD NOT be used when publishing upstream projects to a public index server, but MAY be used to identify private builds created directly from the project source.

+See [PEP 440](https://peps.python.org/pep-0440/#local-version-identifiers) for more information.
+{{% /warning %}}

 ## publish